 Unfortunately, there are not many people who remember Jackie Robinson playing baseball at an elite level.
 As a result, most people know Robinson simply as the pioneer who broke baseball’s color barrier.

-So when you think of Jackie Robinson, it’s wise to remember how great of baseball player and athlete he was during the ’40s and ’50s.
+So when you think of Jackie Robinson, it’s wise to remember how great of a baseball player and athlete he was during the ’40s and ’50s.

 Now… what about Larry Doby?